-This will measure the percentage saturation of transferrin with iron, which is calculated by dividing the serum iron concentration by the total iron binding capacity (TIBC) and multiplying by 100.
+This will measure the percentage saturation of transferrin with iron, calculated by dividing the serum iron concentration by the total iron binding capacity (TIBC) and multiplying by 100.

-Another parameter that can be useful to detect iron deficiency during pregnancy, especially in the case of normal ferritin values and elevated CRP, is transferrin receptor (sTfR). sTfR will present with an increase in cases of iron deficiency or greater iron cellular demand.
-During pregnancy, the increase of sTfR values is related to increased stimulation of erythropoiesis and an additional major iron requirement results from demands placed on the body by iron-dependent cell proliferation. sTfR concentration is a good marker to keep checking in on because it is not influenced by infections or inflammatory reactions, so you and your doctor can take it at face value.
+Another helpful parameter to detect iron deficiency during pregnancy, especially in the case of normal ferritin values and elevated CRP, is transferrin receptor (sTfR). sTfR will present with an increase in cases of iron deficiency or greater iron cellular demand.
+During pregnancy, increased sTfR values are related to increased erythropoiesis stimulation—an additional major iron requirement resulting from demands on the body by iron-dependent cell proliferation. sTfR concentration is an excellent marker to keep checking in on because infections or inflammatory reactions do not influence it, so you and your doctor can take it at face value.

 Now, a comprehensive iron panel includes the following:

 - Serum iron test — measures the level of iron in the liquid portion of your blood